walchko/github-blog/source/blog/ros/ubuntu-ros-setup.md

 Unfortunately, there are not official raspbian packages, so if you want easy, you have to use Ubuntu.

+- Ubuntu server images are [here](https://wiki.ubuntu.com/ARM/RaspberryPi) built for the RPi 2/3/3+ (no 4 yet).
+    - These appear to have user ubuntu and password ubuntu

 Install ubuntu mate (18.04 at the time of this writing) from [raspberrypi.org](https://www.raspberrypi.org/downloads/).
 Unfortunately, they do not allow headless install because they are stupid.